masiton/outlookcontactstovcf/README.md

 Pull this repo, open in VS, press F5, it'll build and run.
 The .vcf file is stored in the debug folder, it has a guid name.

 # You are a user
-Download the .exe file, place it on a PC with Outlook and into a folder where you want the .vcf contacts stored and run it.
+Download the build.7z file, place it on a PC with Outlook and into a folder where you want the .vcf contacts stored, unpack it and run OutlookContactsExtractor.exe.
 It'll export all contacts into a file named something like asdf-ghjkla-asdfghg-jklh.vcf and that's the file you need for Thunderbird or other contact-keeping software.
 Talk to your IT-buddy before running .exe off the internet.